Schmiddiii/goPass/README.md

 ### Important commands

 To add a password use the add-command and fill out the required informations.
 To get the password back use the get-command with the password name after it.
 If you forgot a password name use the list-command to display all the password names you stored in goPass.
 To delete a password use the del-command with the password name following it.
 If you want to close down goPass use the end-command.
+Instead of typing the whole command you can also use the first letter of the command and it will do the same.
+To get more information about a command use the help-command.

 ### Settings